rachartier/tiny-inline-diagnostic.nvim/README.md

         -- Minimum message length before wrapping to a new line softwrap = 30,

-        -- Show all diagnostics under the cursor if multiple diagnostics exist on the same line -- If set to false, only the diagnostics under the cursor will be displayed multiple_diag_under_cursor = false,

         -- Configuration for multiline diagnostics
         -- Can either be a boolean or a table with the following options:
         --  multilines = {